 The only other option for a root canal is having your tooth extracted.
 Tooth extraction is more expensive than restoring your existing tooth through endodontic care.

-Lovett Dental provides root canal treatment trusts.
-Other Houston dental specialty services include:
+We provide expert root canal treatment, but our other Houston dental specialty services include:

 Because the procedure is less common than a dental filling, many people fear root canal treatment.
-But there is nothing to fear, especially under our dental professionals’ expert care and endodontists at Lovett Dental.
+But there is nothing to fear, especially under our dental professionals’ expert care and endodontists at Lovett, Splendid, and Haven dentistry.
 Call us today at 832.990.8754, or contact us online to schedule your dental appointment and find out why people love how we care for their smiles.